-It’s a metabolic condition which impacts synthesis and metabolism of haemoglobin, the oxygen carrying molecule in the blood.
-As with all cells in your body there are waste or by-products produced and the by-product of haemoglobin is a metabolite called hydroxyhemopyrrolin-2-one (HPL) also known as Pyrrole.
+It’s a metabolic condition that impacts the synthesis and metabolism of haemoglobin, the oxygen-carrying molecule in the blood.
+As with all cells in your body, waste or by-products are produced, and the by-product of haemoglobin is a metabolite called hydroxyhemopyrrolin-2-one (HPL), also known as Pyrrole.

-Zinc and B6 are nutrients critical for the functioning of our entire body and mind –including our digestion, immune system, cognitive functioning and emotions.
-Over time, deficiencies can really take their toll on the way you feel and function and have serious consequences.
-Often people will go for years suffering the effects of pyroluria regardless of what therapies they try or how well they eat.
+Zinc and B6 are nutrients critical for the functioning of our entire body and mind –including our digestion, immune system, hormonal balance, cognitive functioning and emotions.
+Over time, deficiencies can take their toll on how you feel and function and have serious consequences.
+Often people will go for years suffering the effects of Pyroluria regardless of what therapies they try or how well they eat.

-As great quantities of zinc become unavailable to the body, an imbalance with zinc’s partner –copper is often created.
-Many of the symptoms exhibited by those with the disorder are due to this zinc/copper imbalance.
+As significant quantities of Zinc become unavailable to the body, an imbalance with Zinc’s partner –copper, is often created.
+Many symptoms exhibited by those with the disorder are due to this zinc/copper imbalance.

 These nutrient deficiencies create biochemical imbalances in the body that often include: